adamplesnik/ohmygrade/README.md

 ## About

-**ohmygrade** is a web app for comparing climbing grades across systems.
-It is meant to be fast and actually useful for climbers.
+**ohmygrade** — a web app for comparing climbing grades across systems.
+Meant to be fast and actually useful for climbers.

 ## Tech stack